ubunatic/pdftools/README.md

 but it gets the job done for all draft work esp. if you are in constant negotiation about your content.

 This purely file-based quick shot references generator may help you if you are in the "paper gathering phase" whereafter you will likely throw away 90% of the papers.
-After that phase I usually hand craft some perfect bibtext files based on google scholar and common sense ;)
+After that phase I usually hand craft some perfect bibtext files based on google scholar and common sense.

+**Open Issues**

+*Issue 1:* "It work for just for me!" - This is the very first version and has many things hard coded. *TODO:* make reusable